-Opening in theaters across the United States in August 2018.
-Dates and locations to be announced soon!
+3100 Run and Become opens in theaters across the United States in August 2018.
 To request a screening in your city, email us at illuminefilm (at) gmail (d0t) com.

 What would you do to transform your life?
 How far would you go for a metamorphosis?
 Would you drive, would you fly, would you run?